 It depends a lot on the topic.
-But in general, the shorter the better – no one want’s to read a never ending email.
-The email itself should only have the main info; always try to keep it minimal in terms of content, as most people don’t read long paragraphs.
-If you have a lot of crucial information, use bullet points, separators and bold sentences to hierarchize your content – or create a landing page for your additional information.
+But in general, the shorter the better – no one want’s to read a never-ending email.
+For example, when writing a newsletter, it should only have the main info; always try to keep your emails minimal in terms of content, as most people don’t read long paragraphs.
+If you have a lot of crucial information, use bullet points, separators and bold sentences to hierarchize your content writing – or create a landing page for your additional information.

 In terms of tone, it depends on who your target audience is.
 If you’re doing B2C (business to consumer), you might want to use a lighter tone.
 A tip would be to try to talk to your user as if you were facing him – not too high level and never condescending.
 Also, avoid trying to get your audience excited by using too much punctuation and a “fake” tone or over promising (ie: you won’t believe what you can get, or, this is going to be the best email you’ve ever read!!!’)
 There are marketing buzzwords that have been proven to incite action which you can try to incorporate into your text, just make sure you use them in an organic way with your own content.
 Above all else, just be sure you’re staying true to your brand.
 If a casual tone isn’t in line with it, don’t go that route.
 Keeping your language and wording consistent is far more important.

 |When do you choose to use a landing page with your emails|